Askia/askia-slack-poll/Readme.md

 # Server

-1. Install
-   Create a `unix` server:
+1. Create a `unix` server and install:

    - `yarn: 1.7.0`
    - `node: 10.7.0`